 Hi!
 I'm Jay Carlin.
 I'm a Songwriter, Mix Engineer, and Multi-Instrumentalist.
 I've been writing, recording, and mixing music professionally for the past 15 years.
-I currently teach Music and Audio Production at an International School in Bangkok, Thailand.
+After 10 years in Bangkok, I am now based in Lisbon, Portugal.

 I am first and foremost a mix engineer.
 I can mix your multitrack recordings and ensure they sound great on any system while maintaining and enhancing the essence and vibe of your song.
 I view mixing as equal parts Art and Science, and I will take great care in mixing your song as if it were my own.

 In addition to mixing, I can provide valuable editing services.
 I can edit and tune vocals, time drum tracks, or remove noise and other wanted artifacts from homemade recordings.